dague00/chirp-proj1/README.md

 }
 ```

-The change was implemented in an extremely simple way In the UsersDao, the function getAllUsers() has a line
+The change was implemented in an extremely simple way.
+In the UsersDao, the function getAllUsers() has a line
 ```
 return users.Items.map(formatScanResponse);
 ```